cavineers/Vision2021/README.md

 5. follow the colab until the end
 6. download the data.yaml, custom_yolov5s.yaml, and a best.pt files from the menu in the left side of the screen.
 7. push those files to the repository

+To test against images clone this repository and then put the testing images into the test_imgs dir and type `python3 detect.py --weights ./best.pt  --source ./test_imgs` in a terminal to run a detection.
+It will output the resulted images into the runs directory.

 # DEPRECIATED temporarily...
 TensorFlow Items Below (*Depreciated* under new arch built on Yolov5)
 ## Resources / Research